 I'm impressed with the number of retirees who maintain an interest in mathematics.
 The learners are the ones who will stay young.

 Here are two recommendations, Morgan.
 The first is the easiest to use and most appropriate for you.

-Winplot by Richard Parris of Philips Exeter Academy has been around for many years.
+Winplot by Richard Parris (deceased) of Philips Exeter Academy has been around for many years.

 The good: Winplot can plot a large range of function types, including explicit and implicit functions, vector fields, parametric equations and 3-D plots, as well as contour plots as you can see below.
 It comes in many language versions.